kataras/iris/README.md

 The [fastest](#benchmarks)  go web framework which provides robust set of features for building modern & shiny web applications.

 ![Hi Iris GIF](http://kataras.github.io/iris/assets/hi_iris_march.gif)

+## News: 8 April 2016

+Iris decided to move on to the next version with fasthttp as base, because, after some benchmark tests on my [personal repository](https://github.com/kataras/golang_iris_experiments/tree/master/channels4) I saw that Iris can be (even more) faster using fasthttp.

+The default branch changed to 'master' because I am comming the converstion changes to the 'development' branch.

+Stay tuned, Iris v1.1 will be ready soon!

 ## Features